South India: Slow Beauty in Kerala

 Nicknamed God’s Own Country; spend any amount of time in Kerala’s picturesque Eden and there’ll be no questioning where the name came from…

-From misty tea plantation to remote backwater village, elephant-inhabited nature reserve to hippy-favoured crescent beach; this 10-day adventure will see you discover serenity in India (yes, really) alongside a group of other peace-seeking adventurers.
+From misty tea plantation to remote backwater village, elephant-inhabited nature reserve to hippy-favored crescent beach; this 10-day adventure will see you discover serenity in India (yes, really) alongside a group of other peace-seeking adventurers.

-You’ll take to Kerala’s famous backwaters aboard a luxury houseboat, complete with your own private chef, and kayak down a labyrinth of waterways to pass isolated villages.
+You’ll take to Kerala’s famous backwaters aboard a boutique houseboat, complete with your own private chef, and kayak down a labyrinth of waterways to pass isolated villages.
 There’ll be time spent tea-picking with locals, mastering the art of Keralan cuisine at the home of a local family on their spice plantation and taking part in morning yoga sessions as the sun burns through the dawn haze.

 And all those lush landscapes mean wildlife abound here, too.
 You could find yourself face-to-face with wild elephants, bison and langurs, be it on foot or from the vantage point of a bamboo river raft.
 And to finish?
 A stint on Kovalam’s idyllic beaches – some of the best in India, so we’re told.